 Credit Guarantee Scheme for Startups (CGSS)

-The Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE ) was set up by the Government of India to provide business loans to micro and small industries, with zero collateral.
+The Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE ) was set up by the Government of India to provide business loans to micro and small industries, startup business with zero collateral.
 It allows the new and upcoming startups to avail the loans at highly subsidised interest rates without providing any security.
 Working along with SIDBI (Small Industries Development Bank of India), the government provides a maximum amount of up to Rs.
 100 lakhs under this scheme, for boosting new enterprises as well as rehabilitating the existing ones.
 Primarily for manufacturing units, this loan can be availed in the form of working capital or term loan.

 Software Technology Park (STP) Scheme